chibui191/dsc-project-template/README.md

 ## Business Problem

 Pneumonia remains a common condition associated with considerable morbidity and mortality - each year it affects approximately 450 million people, and results in about 4 million deaths.
-Outcome is often improved by early diagnosis, while the traditional radiograph assessment usually introduces a delay to the diagnosis and treatment.
+Outcome is often improved by early diagnosis, yet the traditional radiograph assessment usually introduces a delay to the diagnosis and treatment.
 Therefore, fast and reliable computer-aided diagnosis of the disease based on chest X-ray could be a critical step in improving the outcomes for Pneumonia patients.

 For this project, I have developed and evaluated various Convolutional Neural Networks that can quickly classify Normal vs. Pneumonia frontal chest radiographs.
 The implementation of these models could help alert doctors and radiologists of potential abnormal pulmonary patterns, and expedite the diagnosis.